Kronuz/Xapiand/docs/_docs/reference-guide/api.md

 ## RESTful Features

-Xapiand uses a RESTful API exposed using JSON (or MessagePack) over HTTP.
+Xapiand uses a RESTful API exposed using JSON over HTTP.

 When we talk about our API, we use terms like "_REST_" and "_RESTful_." "_REST_" stands for [Representational State Transfer](https://en.wikipedia.org/wiki/Representational_state_transfer){:target="_blank"}.